 Affiliate, as a whole, provides much better incremental ROAS than these other environments.
 So, while advertisers should broadly invest more heavily in the affiliate channel, sometimes a more specific argument is useful to reallocate budget.
 In this case, I often advocate for content publishers.
 Within this group, there are two subtypes of content publishers that stand out: mass media (aka commerce content) publishers and influencers, both of which have been the two most desired publisher types in the last five years.

 Mass media and commerce content

-Publishing conglomerates and online-first publisher companies (such as CNN, Buzzfeed, Wirecutter, et al) have been looking to find new revenue streams as subscription and print advertising has declined in the past decade.
+Publishing conglomerates and online-first publisher companies (such as CNN, BuzzFeed, Wirecutter, et al) have been looking to find new revenue streams as subscription and print advertising has declined in the past decade.
 XO Group, which owns TheKnot, recently reported that their advertising revenue had declined by 25% year over year.
 “Digital ads might be something that’s declining, but the desire for couples to get good advice is still the same,” XO Group chief financial officer Gillian Munson said.
-“You’re effectively replacing monetisation vehicles.”
-This new monetisation vehicle is driven, using affiliate, by a Commerce Content division that specifically looks to publish editorial-style content around their product and service recommendations across their massive reach.
+“You’re effectively replacing monetization vehicles.”
+This new monetization vehicle is driven, using affiliate, by a commerce content division that specifically looks to publish editorial-style content around their product and service recommendations across their massive reach.